wbt11a/h265Convert/README.md

  Steps to Work:
-  1. Download scripts
+  1. Download scripts.
-  2. Put * * * * * /home/beaty/h265Scripts/startConvertScript.sh in crontab
+  2. Put * * * * * /home/beaty/h265Scripts/startConvertScript.sh in crontab.
-  3. Put convertScript.sh in root directory of files to be converted
+  3. Put convertScript.sh in root directory of files to be converted.
-  4. Point startConvertScript.sh to convertScript.sh location
+  4. Change <i>PROCESS_PATH</i> in startConvertScript.sh to point to convertScript.sh location.
     <p>Optionally edit convertScript.sh to include ffpb for progress bar, or regular ffmpeg
     <p>Optionally edit convertScript.sh to enable verbose logging or not
     <p>Change CRF value if you desire (default at 22)